Dryad

 - Skilled in music, dance, and song

-- Sometimes become lovers of gods and heroes
+- May become the lover of gods and heroes

 Stories